 Most everybody is familiar with dentures.
-If family member doesn’t have them, then you probably have seen them on a TV sitcom.
+If a family member doesn’t have them, then you probably have seen them on a TV sitcom.
 Even the children’s cartoon Rugrats had an episode about the grandpa’s dentures.
 Dentures take a bad rap and are often the butt of jokes, but in reality they are an important dental asset.
 Without dentures, edentulous (fully toothless) patients would have difficulty eating healthy foods.
 They would be embarrassed to smile, or to even leave the house.
 Dentures are a physical and psychological remedy.
 Do you ever wonder how dentures are made?

 Fabrication